Uniqueness and stability of steady vortex rings for 3D incompressible Euler equation: Uniqueness of vortex rings

-Using the method of moving planes in integral form by Chen, Li and Ou \cite{CLO}, one can show that $\psi_\ep$ is even symmetric with respect to some line $\{x\mid x_2=c\}$.
-We provide a detailed proof in the Appendix \ref{appA}.
-Therefore, without loss of generalities, we may assume that $\psi_\ep$ is even symmetric and decreasing with respect to the $x_1$-axis hereafter.
+Using the method of moving planes in integral form by Chen, Li and Ou \cite{CLO} (see also the appendix in \cite{CQZZ1}), one can show that $\psi_\ep$ is even symmetric with respect to some line $\{x\mid x_2=c\}$.
+The proof is standard since the nonlinearity is Lipschitz and the kernel $G_1(x,y)$ is decreasing in $|x_2-y_2|$, so we omit it.
+Therefore, after suitable translations in the $x_2$-direction, we may assume that $\psi_\ep$ is even symmetric and decreasing with respect to the $x_1$-axis hereafter.
 That is, $\psi_\ep$ is even in the variable $x_2$ in the sense $\psi_\ep(x_1,-x_2)=\psi_\ep(x_1,x_2)$.